How Many Calories Are in Thai Bubble Tea? 5 Key Factors That Influence Its Calorie Count

 - Thai milk tea boba: approximately 350-450 calories

-👉 In short, Thai bubble tea often ranks among the higher-calorie boba drinks because of its sweetened tea base.
-If you prefer lighter blends, explore our fruit bubble tea combinations for inspiration.
+Thai bubble tea ranks among the most indulgent boba drinks because of that sweetened tea base.
+For lighter alternatives, explore our 7 Delicious Fruit Bubble Tea Combinations.

 Factor 2: Sweetness Level